 Tesira PoE devices

-Use the chart below for reference information on PoE classes and the maximum power draw of Biamp Tesira devices:
+Use the chart below for reference information on PoE classes and the maximum power draw of Biamp Tesira devices (listed in alphabetical order):

 If planning to include just a few PoE devices in a system, consider using a non-PoE network switch with PoE injectors instead of a switch with full PoE support on all ports.
 This may help to reduce the overall cost of the system.